12 podcasts for your next

-Recently, however, I adopted a dog that I bring with me everywhere (even if she’s not really that “packable”), so I’ve found myself road-tripping the six hour stretch between home and the T-Dot on a regular basis.
+Recently, however, I adopted a dog that I bring with me everywhere (even if she’s not really that “packable”), so I’ve found myself road-tripping the six-hour stretch between home and the T-Dot on a regular basis.
 Driving there and back is a lot of downtime.
 Until I realized it was the perfect opportunity to indulge guiltlessly in one of my favorite leisurely activities: listening to podcasts.
-Before I know it, I’ve cruised over 500km and I’ve learned about the translucent skin of Polar Bears, listened to a short story by Raymond Carver and discovered the latest from the insane world of Night Vale.
+Before I knew it, I'd cruised over 500 km and learned about the translucent skin of polar bears, listened to a short story by Raymond Carver and discovered the latest from the insane world of Night Vale.
 Basically, I should visit my family more often.

-Anyway, if you are planning a road trip this summer (of course you are!!
-Start here), these are the podcasts you will want to download in advance and listen to while you drive.
+Anyway, if you are planning a road trip this summer, these are the podcasts you will want to download in advance and listen to while you drive.